Climate Change

 Greenhouse Gas Emissions at Operational Sites

-The efforts of the Energy Cost Reduction Working Group, coupled with the rigorous streamlining of production processes and other actions by our operational sites to reduce energy use and adopt renewable energy, resulted in an approximately 2.7% year-on-year reduction in GHG emissions at operational sites, to 931,000 t-CO2e.
-In 2025, we will push ahead with efforts to reduce CO2 emissions, mainly by saving energy and utilizing renewable energy sources at our business locations.
+Through the efforts of the Energy Cost Reduction Working Group, coupled with the rigorous streamlining of production processes and other actions by our operational sites to reduce energy use and adopt renewable energy, GHG emissions at operational sites were kept at 1,001 thousand t‑CO2e.
+In 2026, we will push ahead with efforts to reduce CO2 emissions, mainly by saving energy and utilizing renewable energy sources at our business locations.

-Cutting Power Consumption in Production Using Production Green Cost Management (GCM)
+Reducing Power Consumption in Production Using Factory Green Cost Management (GCM)

 Energy Cost Reduction Working Group

-Since its launch, this initiative has resulted in Canon wide energy savings of 255,960 kL (crude oil equivalent).
+Since its launch, this initiative has resulted in Canon-wide energy savings of 277,066 kL (crude oil equivalent).